 cd ~ git clone https://aur.archlinux.org/microsoft-edge-stable.git

-After the cloning is complete, go to the microsoft-edge-stable directory and run the below command to compile.
+After completing the cloning, go to the microsoft-edge-stable directory and run the below command to compile.

 Wait for the compilation to complete.

-After installation find the Edge icon from menu to launch.
+After installation, find the Edge icon from the menu to launch.

 That should conclude the installation.

 - After you finish installing, you can find the Edge in the application menu.
 Or, from the command line, run

 - When you run the first time, you can set up your preferences, such as how you want your new Tab to look.
 Then, if you have a Microsoft account, you can log in to set up sync in Edge.

 - Other than that, all the features in Edge are almost similar and self-explanatory.